 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-The usual adult dose of phenazopyridine is 200 mg taken 3 times daily, after meals to reduce the chance of stomach upset.
+The usual adult dose of phenazopyridine is 200 mg (2 x 100 mg tablets) taken 3 times daily, after meals to reduce the chance of stomach upset.
 Phenazopyridine should not be used for more than 2 days.
-If the symptoms do not improve within this time or worsen at any time, talk with your doctor.
+If the symptoms do not improve within this time or worsen at any time, talk to your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking this medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.